Share your thoughts on the NEXUS website and the Faculty Knowledge Base.

 If you have found an error in this article or if you need assistance incorporating this article in your course, please contact Educational Technology Support.

-Building a Panopto Quiz
+Adding a Panopto Quiz to Course Content

 Contact Support